-    - Add your data and configure settings for editing.
+- Add the multipatch or 3D object feature data and configure settings for editing.

-Confirm that the feature layer you are editing is editable, the coordinate system assigned to the active map is suitable for the type of edits you're performing, and snapping is configured to help you work efficiently and accurately.
+Confirm that the feature layer you are editing is editable, the coordinate system assigned to the active map is suitable for the type of edits you're performing, and snapping is configured.

-- On the ribbon, click the Edit tab.
-In the Features group, click Create .
+- On the ribbon, click the Edit tab, and in the Features group, click Create .

 The Create Features pane appears.

-To find a feature template containing a specific word or phrase, click the Search box and enter your search criteria.
-Search is not case-sensitive.
+To find a feature template containing a specific word or phrase, click the Search box and enter the search criteria.
+Search is not case sensitive.